eprintsug/eprints-vagrant/README.md

     sudo /sbin/service httpd start
 ```

 Additional Apache setup will be needed depending on your configuration choices.
+I also added the DHCP assigned ip in my vagrant instance to my /etc/hosts file
+to get the virtual hostname friendly in my Mac's web browser.

 ## EPrints notes